wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/power-automate-architecture/includes/1-introduction.md

 Characteristics of classic workflows are that they:

-- Can't only access related records in many-to-one relationships.
+- Can only access related records in many-to-one relationships.
 - Are limited to operations on Dataverse data.

 ![Screenshot of the Classic workflow editor.](../media/1-classic-workflow.png)